The framework that defines how a trader handles financial risks.

 Most of us manage them unconsciously during everyday activities.
 But, when it comes to financial markets and business administration, assessing risks is a crucial and very conscious practice.

 There are many types of financial risks, which can be classified in various ways.
 This article gives an overview of the risk management process.
-It also presents some strategies that can help traders and investors mitigate financial risks.
+It also presents some strategies that can help traders mitigate financial risks.

 How does risk management work?